InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

 patrilineage.
 Zack happened to also be in this situation, being the only son in his immediate family, which lent legitimacy to the move.)

-Zack's plan worked, and the damage to his reputation was only temporary.
-Eve’s constant presence had saved his life a few times in really spectacular ways, so since things were working out really well, the public got used to having a married pontiff again.
+After 200 years, Zack was finally elevated to the office he desired.
+His plan to justify a marriage worked, and the damage to his reputation was only temporary.
+Even in the first few months of his reign, Eve’s constant presence had saved his life a few times in really spectacular ways, which would not have been possible unless they lived together.
+Since things were working out really well, the public got used to having a married pontiff again.

 Every one of pontiffs in recent memory had been assassinated within a decade of taking office, but with Eve at the head of his retinue, even the most